 - Infection: fever and other consequences of the body fighting off an infection can produce symptoms that resemble dementia

-- Immune system disorders: such as multiple sclerosis, which result from the body's immune system attacking nerve cells
+- Immune system disorders: such as multiple sclerosis

-- Endocrine abnormalities: high (thyrotoxicosis) or low (hypothyroidism) levels of thyroid hormone
+- Endocrine abnormalities: high or low levels of thyroid hormone

-- Nutritional deficiencies: dehydration and lack of dietary vitamin B1 (thiamine), which is common in chronic alcoholism, vitamin B6, and vitamin B12
+- Nutritional deficiencies: dehydration and lack of certain dietary vitamins

 - Reactions to medications: certain medications or an interaction of several different medications

-- Subdural haematomas: bleeding on the brain, which is common after a fall in elderly people.
+- Bleeding on the brain, which is common after a fall in elderly people.

 - Brain tumours: although uncommon, damage caused by a brain tumour can result in dementia

-- Anoxia/hypoxia: this occurs when insufficient oxygen reaches organ tissues, e.g. due to severe asthma, heart attack, or carbon monoxide poisoning.
+- Insufficient oxygen reaching brain or body tissues, e.g. due to severe asthma, heart attack, or carbon monoxide poisoning.